 Name Mangling and Function Overloading

 The C++ provides a feature called function overloading.
-This enables you to write many functions with same name, provided each function takes parameters of different types.
-The lower level languages (C or assembly) and tools (linker) do not have capability of function overload.
-For these languages, each function name must be unique so that functions can be differentiated from each other by name only.
+This enables you to write many functions with the same name, provided each function takes parameters of different types.
+The lower level languages (C or assembly) and tools (linker) do not have capability of understanding function overloading.
+For these languages, each function name must be unique so that functions can be differentiated from each other by its name only.

-As the C++ differentiate functions with name and parameter both.
+C++ differentiates functions with name and parameter both.
 It generates a new name for each function.
 The new name depends on the original C++ function name and parameters.
-Given a function name of a set of parameter, it will always generate a unique name.
-If parameters (number of params, type of params or order of params) change then it will generate another name even if the original C++ function name is same.
+Given a function name of a set of parameters, it will always generate a unique name.
+If parameters (number of params, type of params or order of params) change then it will generate another name even if the original C++ function name is the same.
 This process of encoding the function name is known as name mangling.

-The name mangling is compiler dependent.
-Each compiler can use different strategies.
-The name mangled by a compiler may not be same as other compiler.
+The process of name mangling is compiler dependent.
+Compilers can use different strategies.
+The name mangled by a compiler may not be same as mangled by other compilers.

 Here are few examples of mangled name for g++ compiler:-